AdriGarry/framebot/README.md

 ## Installation / Usage

-- Go to _frameBot_ directory
+- Go to _framebot_ directory
-- First time, execute `sh frameBot` to add `frameBot` as command and launch frameBot with _botName_ configuration given as first param
+- First time, execute `sh framebot` to add `framebot` as command and launch framebot with _botName_ configuration given as first param
-- Then, to launch execute `frameBot $botName [params]`
+- Then, to launch execute `framebot $botName [params]`
-- To stop, execute `frameBot stop`
+- To stop, execute `framebot stop`

 ## Framework